Who am I?

 - Skype ID: ivan_herman

-- I am the administrator of the Semantic Web Activity Blog at W3C which can either be accessed directly or via its RSS feed.
+- I am the administrator of the Digital Publishing Activity Blog at W3C which can either be accessed directly or via its RSS feed.

-- Interests: Semantic Web (of course…), but also Scalable Vector Graphics, Internationalization.
+- Interests: Digital Publishing, but also Semantic Web, Scalable Vector Graphics, Internationalization.
 On a less techie level classical music, literature, history, politics in general, photography, art (painting, sculpture), architecture,…

 This file is in HTML+RDFa 1.1.
-Running the file through an RDFa processor yields the corresponding foaf file in RDF/XML file in RDF/XML or foaf file in Turtle file in Turtle.
+Running the file through an RDFa processor yields the corresponding foaf file in Turtle or foaf file in RDF/XML.
 I have borrowed and adapted the ‘tranquile’ style of Dave Shea from the CSS Zen Garden site.